cryptoparty/handbook/src/chapter_08_passwords/01_installing_keepass.md

 Note here that you must install the Mono framework first, so that KeePass can run in OS X. So click on each of the links [Mono 2.10.5](http://download.mono-project.com/archive/2.10.5/macos-10-x86/0/MonoFramework-MRE-2.10.5_0.macos10.xamarin.x86.dmg) and [KeePass2.18](http://keepass2.openix.be/KeePass2.18.dmg) to download the DMG files to your computer.
 Double-click on each of the DMGs in your downloads folder to unpack the volumes to your desktop.

-The Mono Package installer is called 'MonoFramework-MRE-2.10.5_0.macos10.xamarin.x86.pkg', so double-click on this document in the MonoFramework volume on your desktop:
+The Mono Package installer is in case called something similar to 'MonoFramework-MRE-2.10.5_0.macos10.xamarin.x86.pkg', so double-click on this document:

 ![Keepass Install](keepass_11.png)